Imperial College London Doctoral Academic Communication Requirement

-- Valid* 3-year (minimum) undergraduate degree studied in full within a majority English speaking country
+- have a valid* 3-year (minimum) undergraduate degree studied in full within a majority English speaking country

-- Valid* IELTS 8.0 overall (minimum) at the time of fully registering onto the doctoral programme
+- or they have a valid*† IELTS 8.0/TOEFL 110 overall (minimum) at the time of fully registering on the doctoral programme

 I'm doing a 4-year PhD.
 Do I still have to meet the Doctoral Academic Communication Requirement?